davidzeng0/innertube/googlevideo/ump.md

 # UMP Format

-The UMP (likely Universal Media Playback) format is used as the response format by all Google services that play videos.
+The UMP (likely Universal Media Playback or U Multi Part) format is used as the response format by all Google services that play videos.
 This document details the format for the purposes of interoperability.

 ## Variable sized integers